top of page

 What to Expect During a Knocked-Out Tooth Visit

-Attempt re-implantation of a permanent tooth if possible
+• Attempt re-implantation of the permanent tooth if conditions are favorable

-Take digital X-rays to evaluate surrounding bone and tooth structure
+• Digital X-rays to assess jaw and tooth structure

 We’re Just a Call Away